SergKorol/korolscv/index.md

         Project 1: developed and customized UI elements in Angular for specific clients and implemented a graphical document signature feature.
-        Project 2: was dedicated to PDF processing, where migration to modern graphical libraries was implemented and new APIs for new functionality were implemented.
+        Project 2: was dedicated to PDF processing, where migration to modern graphical libraries were implemented, and new APIs for new functionality were implemented.
         Project 3: worked on processing and encryption of electronic signatures, added support for new signature types.